Tree pose: (Vrksasana)

 You could also keep your palms together in front of your heart.

-A variation to simplify this position is to slightly lower the raised foot which should be kept as close as possible to the groin but, especially for beginners, it is not easy.
-So you can lower the support point to where you feel comfortable, the important thing is that you don't rest it on your stretched knee otherwise you could get hurt.
-You can also get to place it on your calf or even on the ground, while always keeping the weight on the other leg.
+A variation to simplify this position is to slightly lower the raised foot which should be kept as close as possible to the groin.
+However, you can lower the support point to where you feel comfortable.
+Above all, avoid excessive pressure on your straight knee.
+There should be a counterbalance of force between the bottom of the foot and thigh.

 Poses Commonly Transitioned too: